Gunjankadam/AniBlaze/README.md

 ---
 >[!NOTE]
-> **Educational Purpose Only**: This project is strictly for educational and research purposes.
+> <p align="justify"> Educational Purpose Only: This project is strictly for educational and research purposes.
 It is designed to demonstrate web scraping techniques, API integration, and modern web application architecture.
-The authors do not encourage or condone the use of this software for any illegal activities.
+The authors do not encourage or condone the use of this software for any illegal activities. </p>

 ## Key Features